CodheadClub/AwesomeResources/Virtualisation.md

 Over the years, I achieved numerous milestones, from earning my first "Genius" t-shirt to topping the VMware leaderboard and becoming the No. 1 point earner on Experts Exchange.
 This article outlines my experiences, achievements, and the pivotal role Experts Exchange played in shaping my career.
 Read on [From Rookie to Elite: My 14-Year Journey at Experts Exchange](https://andysworld.org.uk/2024/09/17/from-rookie-to-elite-my-14-year-journey-at-experts-exchange/) to discover how a desire to contribute led to over a decade of success and personal growth within the tech community.

 His articles are reproduced here for your reading pleasure.
 If you want to discuss anything VMware, then ask him!
 He will only be too happy to oblige.
-NFR VMware software is available via the [VMUG Advantage+Program](https://www.vmug.com/membership/vmug-advantage-membership/).
-If you are a Student in Full Time Education it can be obtained from the [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html).
-Sadly on the 15th August 2024, Boradcom terminated the [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html).
+Unfortunately NFR and Evaluation software for VMware software products is coming to an end!
+Sadly on the 15th August 2024, Broadcom terminated the [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html).
+It was annouced at VMware Explore, Barcelona in 2024, there would be significant changes made to the VMUG Advantage EVALexperience and VMware vExpert programs, from 2025, the only method to obtain NFR licenses would be to train and become certified with a VCP-VVF or VCP-VCF.
 1. [How to Backup an ESXi installation on an USB Flash Drive or SD card for security or redundancy.](https://www.experts-exchange.com/A_5409.html)
 2. [VMware ESX/ESXi Backup Guide](https://www.experts-exchange.com/A_5414.html)
 3. [HOW TO: Improve the transfer rate of a Physical to Virtual (P2V) Virtual to Virtual Conversion (V2V) using VMware vCenter Converter Standalone 5.0](https://www.experts-exchange.com/articles/9131/HOW-TO-Improve-the-transfer-rate-of-a-Physical-to-Virtual-P2V-Virtual-to-Virtual-Conversion-V2V-using-VMware-vCenter-Converter-Standalone-5-0.html)